 Selling Point Number 4: Analytics

 When a company runs a commercial on the television or radio, it is difficult to gauge how well their campaign is going.
-With our program we offer analytics which show our customers where their ad is being viewed and how many click-throughs it received.
+With our program we offer analytics which show our customers the number of views and who is viewing their ad.
 This documentation is crucial to a business, because it allows them to make changes to meet demand and show their corporate offices where their marketing dollars are going.

-- “(Customer’s Name), each month you’ll have access to an analytics report that will show you the geographic areas that saw your ad the most so that you know where your demographic is.”
+- “(Customer’s Name), each month you’ll have access to an analytics report that will show you the number of views your ad is receiving and who is viewing your ad”